Raddic22/Unriad-Guides/Installing MakeMKV container.md

 ## Step 4: Configure the MakeMKV Container (Most will stay with default configuration):
 - Name: `MakeMKV`
-- Additional Requirements: `None Liste`
+- Additional Requirements: `None Listed`
 - Repository: `jlesage/makemkv`
 - Network Type: `Bridge` (This can be changed to your prefered network type)
 - Use Tailscale: `OFF`